wrench-project/wrench/doc/service_guide_102/batch.md

 See the WMS implementation in `examples/basic-examples/batch-bag-of-tasks/TwoTasksAtATimeBatchWMS.cpp` for a more complete example.

-A batch compute service also supports pilot jobs, i.e., one can submit a `wrench::PilotJob`.
-Once started, the pilot job exposes a temporary  (until the pilot job expires) bare-metal compute service.
+A batch compute service also supports pilot jobs.
+Once started, a pilot job exposes a temporary  (only running until its containing pilot job expires) bare-metal compute service.
 Here is a simple code excerpt:

 ~~~~~~~~~~~~~{.cpp}
 // create a pilot job